rgbond/sampler_tools/README.md

 terminated.

 plot_hs.py takes optional "-f field" command line arguments to specify the fields to plot.
 Valid field names appear in the first line of the log file.
-The field name can be extended with a ":n" to scale that field.
-For example, to see "x-vel-cmd" in inches per minute rather than inches per second, use "-f x-vel-cmd:60".
-Plot_hs.py takes a list of one or more log file names.
-All data is displayed on one screen to help show what changed between runs.

-This command generated screenshot.png
+This command generated screenshot.png:
 * plot_hs.py -f x-vel-cmd -f x-vel-fb 001.out 002.out

+Field name modifiers:
+* ':n' Multiply field values by n
+* '^d' Delay field by d ticks

+For example, use "-f x-vel-cmd:60" to see velocity in inches per minute rather than inches per second.

 plot_hs.py can have a "-x field" argument to specify the field value to use as the x axis in the plot.